Featured Adventure

 Our vessel is small enough to get close to the shore (and not to bring a crowd) but big enough to be comfortable and strong enough to break ice.
 Her speed and crew of 10 enable her to reposition 24 hours a day so that we can navigate around weather systems and explore widely, whether searching for powder or polar bears.

-We run 7-night trips, meaning a night ashore in Longyearbyen followed by 6 nights on board.
-This gives us a day to explore Longyearbyen, visit Svalbard's museums and the locality - on foot, snowmobiles, e-bikes or dog sleds, before casting off for 5 days of ski-touring and exploring the archipelago formerly known as Spitsbergen.
+We run 6-night trips, meaning a night ashore in Longyearbyen followed by 5 nights on board.
+This gives us a day to explore Longyearbyen and do a local ski tour, visit Svalbard's museums and the locality - on foot, snowmobiles, e-bikes or dog sleds, before casting off for 4 more days of ski-touring and exploring the archipelago formerly known as Spitsbergen.

 The itinerary is flexible and agreed and adapted between guides, captain and guests based on the weather, snow conditions and priorities of the group.